just-another-downer/landgrid-support/_articles/introduction-starter.md

 **Overview**

-If you’re reading this, you should have gained access to a free landgrid.com account (if you haven’t yet, go to the main page, enter your info and click “Create Account”).
+If you’re reading this, you should have gained access to a free landgrid.com account (if you haven’t yet, go [here](https://thelandgrid.com/users/sign_in)).
 With a free landgrid.com account, your options are more limited than with a paid account – still, you can import property data, conduct a survey in the field with your mobile device, and map your survey results as they come streaming into your account in real-time.

 Some of the guides on this support page do not apply to users with a free account.
 If you would like to have access to ALL of landgrid.com’s great features, upgrade your account now for just $10/month.